ray-project/ray/doc/source/user-profiling.rst

 For the second version **ex2**, each iteration of the loop calls the remote function, and stores it into the list **without** calling ``ray.get`` each time.
-``ray.get`` is used after the loop has finished in preparation for processing ``func()``'s results:
+``ray.get`` is used after the loop has finished, in preparation for processing ``func()``'s results:

 .. code-block:: python